-Attorneys Protecting The Futures Of Young People Charged With A Crime
+Attorneys Protecting The Futures Of Young People Charged With A Juvenile Crime

 If you are a juvenile or the parent of a juvenile who has been arrested, is under investigation, or has been contacted for a police interview, it is important for you to know that juveniles have the same constitutional rights as adults.
 This includes having the right to remain silent and the right to an attorney.
 The juvenile justice system does, however, have its own set of rules and laws that apply to minor offenders.
 Although certain felony charges can result in a minor’s case being transferred to the adult criminal justice system, most minors have their cases adjudicated entirely within the juvenile system.